Auditions FAQ

 - Have fun!
 Our goal is to make magic, after all.

-- Arrive early enough to sign up and warm up.
+- Arrive early enough to allow any time necessary for a physical warm up.

 - Bring music in several different styles and genres, and make sure you are comfortable and prepared to sing everything you bring.